|Looks good, sounds good, steering improved|

 This is where it gets tough for the Ghibli S to justify its place in the world because at $97,585 before so much as a single option has been specified, it is priced to compete with some seriously heavyweight rivals.
 The aforementioned E63 AMG (not the S model) is only a fraction more expensive yet boasts more equipment, a lot more performance and a fair bit more space.

-Even the new M5 won’t be a million miles away on price once you’ve specified the must-have Skyhook electronic dampers on the Ghibli and gone for a couple more interior options.
+Even the new M5 won’t be a million kilometers away on price once you’ve specified the must-have Skyhook electronic dampers on the Ghibli and gone for a couple more interior options.
 Truth is the Ghibli is expensive and, although much improved dynamically, struggles to justify its price logically, even if it does have more charm in certain aspects than most of its German opposition put together.

 This article originally appeared at evo.co.uk